Last updated: 1 month ago

 Steve Jobs Theater

 The Steve Jobs Theater is a 165-foot diameter circular glass building with no visible supports.
-The carbon-fiber roof is the largest in the world weighing 80-tons.
-Underneath the glass structure, underground, is an auditorium that seats 1000 people.
+The carbon-fiber roof is the largest in the world, weighing 80-tons.
+Underneath the glass structure, underground, is an auditorium seating 1,000 people.
 The theater won the 'Structural Artistry' award in 2018.

 The barn is a historical landmark moved and restored by Apple during Apple Park's construction.
-Originally a part of the farmland that housed apricot, prune, and cherry orchards.
+It was originally a part of the farmland that housed apricot, prune, and cherry orchards.
 The barn is now used for simple storage of groundskeeping tools, but still stands as a symbol of community and innovation at Apple Park.